longmanz/Conjugate_Gradient_Method/README.md

 We used the above clean genotype data to generate a simulated additive phenotype, with h2 = 0.6 and num of causal variants/SNPs = 50.

-### todo
+### REML
+To run BLUP, we will need to have a pre-knowledge of the Vg/h2 of the phenotypes, which is unknown in our case (as in most cases).
+Thus, we adopted the GREML method from GCTA (URL: http://cnsgenomics.com/software/gcta/#Overview).
+The codes are stored in REML_for_Blup.R.

 -P.S.
-The reason why I play around it is that BOLT-LMM applied this method in its MCMC REML algorithm, and it only requires ~5 iteration to solve the Mixed model equation  V-1 * y = x.
+The reason why I play around it is that BOLT-LMM (URL: https://data.broadinstitute.org/alkesgroup/BOLT-LMM/) applied this method in its MCMC REML algorithm, and it only requires ~5 iteration to solve the Mixed model equation  V-1 * y = x.